richardjmarini/TermDocumentMatrix/README.md

 -0.00141012332948 ../documents/11.txt  <-- lowest rank, document is pretty much blank
 ```

-As you can see, the closet matched documents to document 5 (an American Resturant) were other American resturants.
-We were able to discern that document 5 was an American Resturant and due to the realavance of the world "American" within the document and then find other documents like itself.
+As you can see, the closet matched documents to document 5 (an American Restaurant) were other American restaurants.
+We were able to discern that document 5 was an American Restaurant and due to the relevance of the world "American" within the document and then find other documents like itself.
 All with the same algorithm we used in the simple keyword search above.
-Our program was able to recognize keywords within the document with out explicitly stateing what the keywords are.
+Our program was able to recognize keywords within the document with out explicitly stating what the keywords are.

 That's about it!